react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `GestureHandler` - the gesture handler module to use
 - `animationEnabled` - whether to enable page change animation
 - `swipeEnabled` - whether to enable swipe gestures
+- `onSwipeStart` - optional callback when a swipe gesture starts
+- `onSwipeEnd` - optional callback when a swipe gesture ends
+- `onAnimationEnd` - optional callback when the transition animation ends
 - `useNativeDriver` - whether to use native animations
 - `children` - React Element(s) to render